Disney lays off 28,000 as coronavirus slams its theme-park business

 Disney, signaling coronavirus effects will last well into next year, announces months-long delays for its biggest movies

 In the meantime, the company has been feverishly trying to stir up revenue elsewhere.
-On Tuesday and Wednesday, it was scheduling press calls to promote its new shows, which begin airing next month.
+On Tuesday and Wednesday, it was scheduling press calls to promote its new shows on ABC, which begin airing next month.
 Among the first batches to resume production, after a coronavirus hiatus that stretched from the spring into the summer, the new programming, the company hopes, will draw more advertising dollars.

 Disney’s parks in other countries, including France and China, remain open, with the latter seeing an increase in capacity in recent weeks.